aref9069/Meshing_GUI/README.md

 # Meshing_GUI
-While working with ABAQUS for FEA applications, meshing is an important step of the procedure and resulting in a good &amp; reasonable outputs.
-In this regard, a GUI has been developed to assist and illustrate this objective better.
+While working with ABAQUS for Finite Element Analysis (FEA) applications, mesh quality plays a critical role in obtaining accurate and reliable results.
+To facilitate this process, a Python-based Graphical User Interface (GUI) has been developed.
+This tool assists users in visualizing and evaluating mesh refinement results, making it easier to interpret and optimize meshing strategies for better FEA outcomes.